-- Click Suggested assignments.

-- 1. Click the Selection box of all user accounts to which you want to assign the suggested employees.
-Multi-select is possible.

-- (Optional) Select an account definition in the Assign this account definition menu, and select a manage level in the Assign this account manage level menu.

-- 3. Click Assign selected.
+- Click Suggested assignments. - 1.
+Click the Selection box of all user accounts to which you want to assign the suggested identities.
+Multi-select is possible. - (Optional) Select an account definition in the Assign this account definition menu, and select a manage level in the Assign this account manage level menu. - 3.
+Click Assign selected.

-- 4. Confirm the security prompt with Yes.
+4. Confirm the security prompt with Yes.

-The employees determined using the search criteria are assigned to the selected user accounts.
+The identities determined using the search criteria are assigned to the selected user accounts.
 If an account definition was selected, this is assigned to all selected user accounts.

-- OR - - Click No employee assignment.

-- 1. Click Select employee for the user account to which you want to assign an employee.
-Select an employee from the menu. - 2.
-Click the Selection box of all user accounts to which you want to assign the selected employees.
+- Click No identity assignment. - 1.
+Click Select identity for the user account to which you want to assign an identity.
+Select an identity from the menu. - 2.
+Click the Selection box of all user accounts to which you want to assign the selected identities.
 Multi-select is possible. - (Optional) Select an account definition in the Assign this account definition menu, and select a manage level in the Assign this account manage level menu. - 4.
 Click Assign selected. - 5.
 Confirm the security prompt with Yes.

-The employees displayed in the Employee column are assigned to the selected user accounts.
+The identities displayed in the Identity column are assigned to the selected user accounts.
 If an account definition was selected, this is assigned to all selected user accounts.